ptr727/Utilities/README.md

 ## TODO

 - Add more unit tests.
+- Add ability to conditionally output to the console, e.g. file retry operations.
 - Build the TT file in the build pipeline, currently only visual Studio will run the TT generator.
 - Add file and directory permission recovery logic when delete fails.
 - Figure out why the `ConsoleEx.WriteLine()` output sometimes ignores the newline.
+- Figure out how to use the same version number for the build and the NuGet package.